afei8824/flutter_privacy_screen_plus/example/README.md

 # flutter_privacy_screen_plus_example

-Demonstrates how to use the flutter_privacy_screen plugin.
+Demonstrates how to use the flutter_privacy_screen_plus plugin.

 ## Getting Started